A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-The goal is to find a set of weights that minimises the mean cost over all the observations.
-This model is particularly attractive for credit scoring as it is easy to interpret and has consistently produced good predictive performance -- at least among the individual (non-ensemble) models -- in several empirical studies, e.g.\@ by \citet{moscato2021benchmark} and \citet{lessmann2015benchmarking}.
-Furthermore, it offers a probabilistic interpretation, allowing the creditor to decide a threshold based on their risk appetite since the higher the value of a given prediction \(\hat{y}_i\) for a given application \(\mathbf{x}_i\), the higher the chances of the true label \(y_i\) to be one or default.
-Hence, one can select applications based on how risky they are, e.g. risk-averse creditors will only accept applications where \(\hat{y}_i\) is close to 0, while a risk-seeker might opt to take much higher values.
+The classic training objective then is to find the weights that minimises the mean log loss over the sample of observations.
+This model has proven attractive to credit scorers as it is easy to interpret and has produced consistently good predictive performance (especially among other non-ensemble models) in many empirical studies \citep{moscato2021benchmark, lessmann2015benchmarking}.
+Furthermore, it offers a probabilistic interpretation, as $\hat{y}_i$ is the model's estimate of the probability that applicant $i$ is a bad payer.
+This enables the lender to make a more informed decision on where to set their application score threshold.
+For example, risk-averse lenders might only accept applications whose default risk is very low, whereas those with a higher risk appetite might opt for a higher cut-off.